P7h/StormTweetsSentimentD3Viz/README.md

 ----------

 ## Introduction
 This repository contains an application which is built to demonstrate as an example of Storm distributed framework by performing sentiment analysis of tweets originating from U.S. in real-time.
-This Topology retrieves tweets originating from US and computes and visualizes the sentiment scores of each of the state of United States [based on tweets] in a Choropleth Map using D3 continuously for 10 minutes [in local mode].
-User can also explicitly kill the topology for exiting the application.
-Also, there is a column chart visualization of each State and its sentiment value using Highcharts.
+This Topology retrieves tweets originating from US and computes and visualizes the sentiment scores of each of the state of United States [based on tweets] in a Choropleth Map using [D3.js](http://d3js.org) continuously for 10 minutes [in local mode].
+User can also explicitly kill the topology by pressing `Ctrl+C` for exiting the application.
+Also, there is a column chart visualization of each State and its sentiment value using [Highcharts](http://www.highcharts.com).

 [Storm](http://storm-project.net) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post BackType acquisition] in August, 2011.<br>
 This application has been developed and tested with Storm v0.8.2 and above [on Windows 7 in local mode].
 Application works fine with Storm versions > v0.8.2.<br>